wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

 ## Reject an Operation

 To reject an operation use `WMTOperations.reject`.
-Operation rejection is confirmed by possession factor so there is no need for creating  `PowerAuthAuthentication` object.
+Operation rejection is confirmed by a possession factor, so there is no need for creating a `PowerAuthAuthentication` object.
 You can simply use it with the following example.

 ```swift
 import WultraMobileTokenSDK